aralmo/tenis_refactoring_kata_01/notes.md

 Tests names should be descriptive of what it´s expected to improve readability and also avoid this cases.

 - To improve readability I would recommend to return immediatelly when we have a result instead of storing it into a variable and returning as last statement in the method.

+- Try to avoid hard to understand algorithms like the for that was used to append player 1 and 2 scores.
+Readability should never be neglected, it makes code easier to debug in case of issues and also improves productivity in the long term.